 This is stress.

-It’s the stress of everyday life and it has a big effect on your body – whether you realize it or not.
+Stress is a part of everyday life, and it has a big effect on your body—whether you realize it or not.

 Here are 4 Ways Stress May Be Keeping You From Shedding Pounds